Gladiator (Melvin Potter)

 Gladiator (Melvin Potter) is a fictional character appearing in American comic books published by Marvel Comics.
 Potter was initially depicted as a supervillain and one of the first enemies of the superhero Daredevil.
 In civilian life, he is a costume designer at the Spotlight Costume Shop in New York City.
-He eventually reforms and became a great supporter of Daredevil.
+He eventually reformed and became a consistent supporter of Daredevil.

 Potter was portrayed by Matt Gerald in the streaming television series Daredevil, set in the Marvel Cinematic Universe (MCU).

 Publication history

 Gladiator first appeared in Daredevil #18 (July 1966), and was created by Stan Lee and John Romita Sr.

 Fictional character biography

-Melvin Potter was a costume designer who had the deluded belief that he was far better than any superhero.
+Melvin Potter was a costume designer who delusionally believed that he was far better than any superhero.
 In order to prove his point, he designed a suit of battle armor for himself, complete with deadly wrist blades, and became known as the Gladiator.
-He battled Daredevil in his first criminal outing, and then met the Masked Marauder, another enemy of Daredevil's.
-Gladiator later appeared in Europe, where he fought Daredevil again, and was then invited to join the Maggia.
-He joined Electro's Emissaries of Evil to attack Daredevil again.
+During his first criminal outing, he battled Daredevil before encountering his recurring enemy, the Masked Marauder.
+Gladiator later appeared in Europe, where he fought Daredevil again and joined the Maggia.
+Eventually, he joined Electro's Emissaries of Evil to attack Daredevil once again.
 Later, Gladiator aided Whitney Frost in a raid of Stark Enterprises, where he first fought Iron Man.

-Gladiator later battled Daredevil again.
-Some time later, he fought Daredevil aboard an airplane in flight.
+Gladiator returned to battling Daredevil.
 He later allied with the Death-Stalker, and later still allied with the Beetle.
 While under control of the Purple Man, he attacked Daredevil.
 Gladiator had one last battle against Daredevil before deciding to reform.
 He began undergoing therapy from Betsy Beatty, whom he later married.

-Now reformed, the Gladiator later allied with Daredevil and Elektra against the Hand.
+After reforming, the Gladiator allied with Daredevil and Elektra against the Hand.
 Donning his Gladiator costume again, Potter met Spider-Man.

-Potter was pressured into producing a Daredevil costume for a madman in the employ of the crime lord known as the Kingpin, but Murdock comes to tell him to play along.
+Kingpin, on behalf of a madman in his employ, pressured Potter into producing a Daredevil costume.
 Potter later donned his Gladiator costume again to discourage a youth from a life of crime.